permitio/opal-cedar/readme.md

 # Authorization at Scale with Cedar and OPAL
 ## Why Authorization Should be Scale?
+Recently, AWS unveiled Cedar, a new policy language.
+Through this announcement, AWS provides compelling evidence that a reorganization is required for application-level authorization.
-Lately, AWS announced a new policy language, Cedar.
-By its announcement, AWS shows an exciting proof that application-level authorization needs a refactor.
-Instead of using imperative code that defines policy in the application code, we should move to a declarative model, decentralized and separated from the application code.
+Rather than relying on imperative code within the application codebase to define policies, there is a need to transition towards a decentralized and declarative model, separate from the application code.

 TBD comparison of imperative and delerative.